ShishirPatil/gorilla/README.md

 - [ ] BFCL metrics to evaluate contamination
 - [ ] BFCL systems metrics including cost and latency
 - [ ] BFCL update with "live" data and user-votes
-- [ ] Openfunctions-v3 model to support more languges and multi-turn capability
+- [ ] Openfunctions-v3 model to support more languages and multi-turn capability
 - [x] Berkeley Function Calling leaderboard (BFCL) for evaluating tool-calling/function-calling models [Feb 26, 2024]
 - [x] Openfunctions-v2 with more languages (Java, JS, Python), relevance detection [Feb 26, 2024]
 - [x] API Zoo Index for easy access to all APIs [Feb 16, 2024]